Welcome New Students!

 Students are required to consult an advisor EVERY TIME they register for classes.
 The only exception is for Non-degree students/Students at Large who are not required to see an advisor.

-New first-year students remain in Academic Advising & Assessment until they have completed most of their general education requirements, have declared a major, and are in Good Academic Standing.
-New transfer students typically remain in Academic Advising & Assessment until they have completed one semester and/or most of their general education classes, have declared a major, and are in Good Academic Standing.
+New first-year students remain in the Office of Undergraduate Academic Advising until they have completed most of their general education requirements, have declared a major, and are in Good Academic Standing.
+New transfer students typically remain in the Office of Undergraduate Academic Advising until they have completed one semester and/or most of their general education classes, have declared a major, and are in Good Academic Standing.
 When students have met certain requirements required by their departments, they will be notified by email to see a faculty advisor in their department for advising.

 All new undergraduate students are assessed to ensure their readiness to succeed academically at Roosevelt University.
 New transfer students are required to take the Roosevelt University Assessment (RUA) as the required form of assessment.